gzuuus/nips/XX.md

    - Visibility controls product display status

 2. Shipping Rules:
-   - Shipping options can be defined directly or inherited from collections
+   - Shipping options can be defined directly by pointing to a shipping event, or inherited from collections
-   - If the product specifies product-specific shipping, and also from a collation, shipping options MUST be merged.
+   - If the product specifies product-specific shipping, and also from a collection, shipping options MUST be merged.

 3. Collections and Categories:
    - Products can refer to one o multiple collections using `a` tags, whether or not they are part of it, for discoverability purposes.